South Park at a Glance

 Absences, Homework & Vacations

-If your child will not be in school, please report the absence to the South Park health office by phone, email or through the Paperless PTO app before 9:00 am.
-If you do not contact our health aide by this time, she will contact you at home or at work to ascertain your child’s whereabouts.
-At this time, we ask that you make your homework request known to the health aide.
-She will notify the classroom teacher to have the materials ready and on the counter in the office by 3:15 pm.
-Homework also can be sent with another child or picked up in the school lobby after 4:00 pm.
+If your child will not be in school, please report the absence to the South Park health office by phone, email, or through the Paperless PTO app before 9:00 am.
+If you do not contact our school nurse by this time, she will contact you at home or at work to ascertain your child’s whereabouts.
 Children must be fever free for 24 hours before returning to school.

 Family vacations during school days are discouraged; however, if your child must miss school due to a vacation, parents/guardians are asked to contact the South Park health aide a few days in advance.
 Please know that teachers may not always be able to create individual lessons or homework before pre-arranged absences.